SparklingWaterBurns/TTJSDownloader/README.md

 **WORKS ONLY ON CHROME AND FIREFOX**
 *Opera might work idk.
 If someone can test it and submit an issue I would appreciate that*

+My current method to get the video on the CDN is [okdargy's fxtiktok service.](https://tfxktok.com/) (their github repository is okdargy/fxTikTok.)

+The code is subject to change as things like tiktok updating their API happen.

 ## How to use
 Go to tiktok.com